n0tnull/Adebar-wiki/Configuration.md

   `adb shell` using the `su -c` command.
 * `ROOT_PMDISABLE`: Have the `disable` script run the `pm disable` commands as root.
 If they don't show any effect without, this should do the trick (provided the device is rooted, of course).
+Same for the `enable` script and its `pm enable` commands.
 * `AUTO_CONFIRM`: Whether backups should be automatically confirmed via keypresses send with ADB.
 When using this, don't touch your device while the „automated process“ is running: it requires the backup/restore screen